Best Value Faucets

 The warranty meets the North American standard for faucet warranties and it amply demonstrates the company's faith in the quality and long life of Rubinet faucets, including its finishes.

-Customer service is very good.
-Agents are knowledgeable about Rubinet products and eager to help solve problems.
+Customer service is excellent.
+Agents are knowledgeable about Rubinet products, Canadian-friendly (which is even friendlier than California-friendly and almost as cordial as Nebraska-nice), and eager to help solve problems.

-Rubinet appears to be much more interested in taking care of customer problems than with minor niceties of who is or is not covered by its warranty on the sensible basis that people who do not own a Rubinet faucet are unlikely to ask for warranty service.
+Rubinet appears to be much more interested in taking care of customer problems than with minor niceties of who is or is not covered by its warranty on the sensible basis that people who do not own a Rubinet faucet are unlikely to ask for warranty service for a Rubinet faucet.

-Our favorable view of the company's after-sale support is borne out by the Better Business Bureau which rates Rubinet A+ on a scale of A+ to F for its outstanding handling of customer issues.
+Our favorable view of the company's after-sales support is borne out by the Better Business Bureau, which rates Rubinet A+ on a scale of A+ to F for its outstanding handling of customer issues.

 Rubinet is a BBB-accredited business and pledged to abide by the high standards required by the BBB for accreditation.